GiteonCaulfied/COMP4560_stokes_ml_project/README.md

 Datasets used for this problem are located in the folder `Data/Geoid/new_results_1k_zero`.

 ### Files
-Files related to this problem includes:
+Files related to this problem include:

 ```
 Geoid_systematic_training.ipynb